 Establishing a DRB may seem like an expensive and complicated administrative undertaking for some agencies.
 However, a properly constituted DRB and the development of consistent procedures regarding data release should enable agencies to lower the risks associated with each data release, which is likely to save agency resources in the long term.

-Agencies can create or adopt standards to guide those performing de-identification, and regarding regarding the accuracy of de-identified data.
+Agencies can create or adopt standards to guide those performing de-identification and regarding the accuracy of de-identified data.
 If accuracy goals exist, then techniques such as differential privacy can be used to make the data sufficiently accurate for the intended purpose but not unnecessarily more accurate, which can limit the amount of privacy loss.
 However, agencies must carefully choose and implement accuracy requirements.
 If data accuracy and privacy goals cannot be well-maintained, then releases of data that are not sufficiently accurate can result in incorrect scientific conclusions and policy decisions.

-Agencies should consider performing de-identification with trained individuals using soft-ware specifically designed for the purpose.
-While it is possible to perform de-identification with off-the-shelf software like a commercial spreadsheet or financial planning program, such programs typically lack the key functions required for proper de-identification.
-As a result, they may encourage the use of simplistic de-identification methods, such as deleting sensitive columns and manually searching and removing data that appears sensitive.
-This may result in a dataset that appears de-identified but that still contain significant disclosure risks.
+Agencies should consider performing de-identification with trained individuals using software specifically designed for that purpose.
+While it is possible to perform de-identification with off-the-shelf software like a commercial spreadsheet or financial planning program, such programs typically lack the key functions required for sophisticated de-identification.
+As a result, they may encourage the use of simplistic de-identification methods, such as deleting columns that contain sensitive data categories and manually searching and removing individual data cells that appear sensitive.
+This may result in a dataset that appears de-identified but still contains significant disclosure risks.

 Finally, different countries have different standards and policies regarding the definition and use of de-identified data.
 Information that is regarded as de-identified in one jurisdiction may be regarded as being identifiable in another.
+This may be especially relevant in the case of international scientific collaborations and illustrates the need for agencies that perform de-identification to create mechanisms for data scientists, attorneys, and policymakers to coordinate on these topics.